rnmapbox/maps/android/install.md

 ## We're supporting 3 implementations at the moment:

-  - maplibre: *DEFAULT* open source fork of older open source mapbox libraries with many improvements
+  - maplibre: open source fork of older open source mapbox libraries with many improvements
-  - mapbox: v10 latest mapbox implementation - not opensource requires access for download
+  - mapbox: v10 latest mapbox implementation - not open source, requires access for download
-  - mapbox-gl: classic mapbox libraries - should work but will be dropped, recent versions are not open source and requires acess for download
+  - mapbox-gl: classic mapbox libraries - should work but will be dropped, recent versions are not open source and requires access for download

 ## Using MapLibre

 [MapLibre](https://github.com/maplibre/maplibre-gl-native) is an OSS fork of MapboxGL.
-This is the default, and should work without any changes in gradle files.

 ### Custom versions